Common HDBaseT Questions Answered

 How HDBaseT Works with HDMI

 HDMI cables, however, have some distance limitations.
-Anything longer than 15 ft should have a chip to boost the signal (directional).
-Anything longer than 50 ft should be over active optical connection (AOC).
-Note: Cable distances supported for the newest 2.1 specification are still unclear because products are not available yet.
+Anything longer than 15 ft. should have a chip to directionally boost the signal.
+Anything longer than 50 ft. should be over an active optical connection (AOC).
+Note—Cable distances supported for the newest 2.1 specification are still unclear because products are not available yet.
 In addition to distance limitations, HDMI can be difficult to install because the cables aren’t typically field terminated.
 These limitations cause real problems, especially in commercial installations.

 This is where HDBaseT steps in.
-It can take the HDMI input, along with the other 5Play technology signals, and transport it 330 ft over a field-terminable, 4-pair twisted copper cable.
-Not only can you achieve longer distances, but, with the use of a switch, you can use multiple inputs and outputs.
+It can take the HDMI input (along with other 5Play technology signals) and transport it 330 ft. over a field-terminable, 4-pair twisted copper cable.
+Not only can you achieve longer distances but, with the use of a switch, you can use multiple inputs and outputs.

 Although HDBaseT was originally intended to work with standard category cabling, there have been some issues.
 As a result, we recommend that you choose a cable designed for the HDBaseT system you’re implementing.

 Belden has performed several cabling tests to analyze bundling, power and 4K performance among different cabling systems.
 These tests have identified the cabling that can reliably support HDBaseT technology.